- Foster Grandparents

 About the Program

-The Charles City Foster Grandparent Program (FGP) has been in existence in North Central Iowa for the past 40 years and sponsored by the City of Charles City for the past 22 years.
-According to Volunteering in America, Iowa ranks second in the nation in volunteering with 886,900 volunteers per year and 93.4 million hours of service, an average of 39.9 hours per resident.
+The Charles City Foster Grandparent Program (FGP) has been in existence in North Central Iowa since 1972 and the city of Charles City became sponsor of the program in 1990.
+According to Volunteering in America, Iowa ranks tenth in the nation in volunteering with 765,675 volunteers per year and 75.03 million hours of service, an average of 34 hours per resident.

 They focus on helping children meet their developmental and educational needs in reading, spelling, mathematics, writing, and social skills.
 Foster grandparents volunteering in day care centers promote infant and toddler development in the area of trusting relationships with adults.
 This enable the child to grow up to believe in themselves and become confident learners.